Jaakko Simonen: Could we teach resilience to people?

 Simonen and his research group are hoping to continue with their work on researching resilience.
 Kotila and Lohtander are looking forward to fully starting their postgraduate studies.
 Kotila wishes to focus on the people living in Oulu, while Lohtander wants to expand his knowledge on the choices people make in online labor markets.

-In terms of future research, Simonen wants to further explore resilience on individual and organizational levels.
+In terms of future research, Simonen wants to further explore resilience on individual and organisational levels.
 Simonen mentions aspects such as structures, governance, and the choices people make as points of interest in relation to their effects on the region's growth and vulnerability to external shocks.

 Simonen thinks that Oulu offers a convenient environment for examining resilience on all its levels – Oulu as a region has undergone several changes.
 Understanding the effects of these changes is challenging, but it remains a grand goal of the EconRe research group.